kunalyeole25/RailwayReservation/README.md

    ./railway_reservation_system
    ```

+For managing trains, there is a hidden admin menu which can be opened by pressing '4' on the home page of the application.
+Password for admin is 'admin'.

 ## Usage

 1. When you run the program, you will be prompted to select a train from the available options.